Same-sex marriage in Guerrero

 Same-sex marriage has been legal in Guerrero since 31 December 2022.
+The Congress of Guerrero passed a same-sex marriage bill on 25 October 2022, which was subsequently signed into law by Governor Evelyn Salgado Pineda.
+It was published in the state's official gazette on 30 December and took effect the following day, making Guerrero the last Mexican state to legalise same-sex marriage.
+Previously, the status of same-sex marriage in Guerrero varied between municipalities.
+Some municipalities had decided to issue marriage licenses to same-sex couples in line with a 2015 gubernatorial directive, and the state civil registry agreed to recognize those marriages in 2016.

-After the Supreme Court of Justice of the Nation ruled that same-sex marriage bans are unconstitutional nationwide under the Constitution of Mexico on 12 June 2015, officials in Guerrero began announcing plans for a collective group wedding.
-Governor Rogelio Ortega Martínez submitted a same-sex marriage bill to Congress on 7 July 2015 and instructed civil registrars to issue marriage licenses to same-sex couples.
-Legislators lamented they would have preferred to have the bill passed before marriages took place, but given the time line presented, it was unlikely.
-On 10 July 2015, twenty same-sex couples were married by Ortega Martínez in Acapulco.
+Following the Supreme Court of Justice of the Nation's ruling on 12 June 2015 that same-sex marriage bans are unconstitutional nationwide under the Constitution of Mexico, officials in Guerrero began announcing plans for a collective group wedding.
+Governor Rogelio Ortega Martínez submitted a same-sex marriage bill to Congress on 7 July and instructed civil registrars to issue marriage licenses to same-sex couples.
+Legislators lamented they would have preferred to have the bill passed before marriages took place, but given the time line presented, this was unlikely.
+On 10 July, twenty same-sex couples were married by Ortega Martínez in Acapulco.
+However, not all municipalities agreed to issue marriage licenses.

-Congress rejected same-sex marriage legislation in October 2020.
-Nevertheless, some municipalities continued to issue marriage licenses to same-sex couples in line with Governor Ortega Martínez's directive, and the state civil registry has been recognizing those marriages since 2016.
-Congress passed a same-sex marriage bill on 25 October 2022.
-The bill took effect upon publication in the state's official gazette on 31 December 2022, making Guerrero the last Mexican state to legalise same-sex marriage.